“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.“

 - 2019-2025.
 Louis Stokes STEM Pathways and Research Alliance: Pacific Northwest.
 Division of Human Resource Development, National Science Foundation (NSF HRD 1911026, PI: Mark Richards, $4,000,000).
 Proposal co-writer for social science research component (with Emily Knaphus-Soran and Elizabeth Litzler).

-- Hiramori, Daiki, James Lamar Foster, Emily Knaphus-Soran, and Elizabeth Litzler.
+- Hiramori, Daiki, Emily Knaphus-Soran, James Lamar Foster, and Elizabeth Litzler.
+2024.
 “Critically Quantitative: Measuring Community Cultural Wealth on Surveys.”
-Conference paper available on ASEE PEER.
+Race Ethnicity and Education 27(6):816-34.

 - Knaphus-Soran, Emily, Daiki Hiramori, and Elizabeth Litzler.
 “Anti-Racist Institutional Transformation Matters: How Can Community Cultural Wealth and Counterspace Processes Illuminate Areas for Change?”
 Conference paper available on ASEE PEER.